Rocket Boy and the Queen of the Stars

 I am pleased with how the ROCKET BOY book has taken shape and it has already generated a lot of interest on Twitter and elsewhere as well a phenomenal feedback from beta readers.
 Of course, it's the agents and publishers who count, and there's no telling how they will react.
 As a writer you always hope for the positive, but these days agents are inundated with submissions, making the chances of being picked up almost as remote as winning the lottery.
 But as with the latter, you can't win if you don't try.
 Or as that old piece of wisdom goes: Better to have tried and failed than to have not tried at all.

-I hope these images will give you an impression of what to expect in this fast-paced adventure set in an alternate 1950s that features giant interstellar rockets (of the classic finned variety), rayguns, fishbowl helmets, alien planets, space pirates, and the quest for a treasure hidden aboard a long lost starliner.
+I hope these images will provide you an impression of what to expect in this fast-paced adventure set in an alternate 1950s that features giant interstellar rockets (of the classic finned variety), rayguns, fishbowl helmets, alien planets, space pirates, and the quest for a treasure hidden aboard a long lost starliner.
 Peril awaits around almost every corner, and I hope that at some point soon you'll be able to follow the story to its thrilling conclusion.

 I occasionally post illustrations from the book on Twitter, so follow me there if you are interested in seeing more.